tensorpack/tensorpack/docs/tutorial/trainer.md

 Note some __common problems__ when using these trainers:

-1. In each iteration, all GPUs (all replicates of the model) take tensors from the `InputSource`, instead of taking one for all and split.
+1. In each iteration, instead of taking one tensor for all GPUs and split, all GPUs take tensors from the `InputSource`.
 	So the total batch size would become ``(batch size of InputSource) * #GPU``.

 	Splitting a tensor for data-parallel training makes no sense at all.
-First, why wasting time in concatenating into large batches and then split them?
+First, it wastes time because typically data is concatenated into batches by the user.
     Second, this puts unnecessary shape constraints on the data.
 	By letting each GPU train on its own input tensors, they can train on inputs of different shapes simultaneously.

-2. The tower function (your model code) will get called multipile times.
+2. The tower function (your model code) will get called multipile times on each GPU.
-	As a result, you'll need to be careful when modifying global states in those functions, e.g. adding ops to TF collections.
+   You must follow the abovementieond rules of tower function.

 ### Distributed Trainers